JesseKruga/sql-query-practice/README.md

 # sql-query-practice
-## Ran sqlite queries in jupyter notebook connecting the database in the notebook and answering some questions with the aid of sql queries
+## Ran sqlite queries in jupyter notebook
+## connected the database in the notebook and answering some questions with the aid of sql queries